 Knowing When Someone Needs Help

 When a friend or loved one is clearly exhibiting the symptoms listed above, they clearly need help.
-But in many cases, these people feel that using marijuana has made their lives better.
+But in many cases, these people feel that using cannabis has made their lives better.

-The easiest way to tackle this problem is to detach them from their emotions and problems and show them how they were before it became dependent on marijuana.
+The easiest way to tackle this problem is to detach them from their emotions and problems and show them how they were before they became dependent on cannabis.

 Signs & Symptoms of Cannabis Use

 You may have suspicions about your friend or a loved one using cannabis – below we have listed some of the most frequent issues and changes in behaviour to look out for.
 These include:

 - The need to consume much higher amounts on a more frequent basis as tolerance of the drug increases

 - Becomes more and more obsessed with using obtaining cannabis